wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 ##World Wide Web

 The World Wide Web is a collection of documents, made up of HTML, that lives on servers of the Internet.
-In this lesson, I'm not going to talk about the structure of HTML pages: syntax / forms / css / meta data.
+For now, I'm not going to talk about the structure of HTML pages: syntax / forms / css / meta data.
 That's a different lesson for another day.

 HTML is the basis for almost every web page, it can contain text, images, video - html is what glues everything together - links between the pages makes the web *web-like*.